andrewbruno/toyrobot-go/README.md

 The coding challenge was created by [Jon Eaves](https://www.linkedin.com/in/joneaves/) at [ANZ](https://joneaves.wordpress.com/2014/07/21/toy-robot-coding-test/).

-Over the past decade, it has been a common interview take home test for many Australian companies.
+Over the past decade, it has been a common interview take home test for many companies.

+I have decided to open source it because today many companies are using [HackerRank](https://www.hackerrank.com/), [LeetCode](https://leetcode.com/), [CodeSignal](https://codesignal.com/) or their own custom tests and there are close to [1000 open source projects](https://github.com/search?q=toyrobot&type=repositories).

 ## Architecture Overview

-On the 9th of June 2025, I asked [Amazon Q for Dev CLI](https://docs.aws.amazon.com/amazonq/latest/qdeveloper-ug/command-line-installing.html) to review the codebase and provide any recomendations.

-The codebase follows a clean, modular architecture with separation of concerns:
+The project follows a clean, modular architecture, adhering to separation of concerns.

+Below is a structural outline:

 ```
 go-toyrobot/